‘Playboy’ Bombshell Rachel Cook Teases Fans In Black Bra, Skirt & Over-The-Knee Boots In Triple Photo Update

 “You look wonderful,” one more fan pointed out.

 Previously, The Inquisitr shared that Rachel teased her fans in another sexy outfit — this time a bikini.
-In a hot new video that was shared with fans, Cook could be seen striking a number of different poses in a thong polka dot bikini from Sanori Swim.
-That video racked up well over 70,000 likes and 600-plus comments proving once again that Rachel’s fans simply can’t get enough of her.
+In a hot new video shared with fans, Cook is striking a number of different poses in a thong polka-dot bikini from Sanori Swim.
+The video racked up well over 70,000 likes and 600-plus comments, proving once again that Rachel’s fans simply can’t get enough of her.